 The latest version of BuddyPress, the popular WordPress social network and community building plugin, has been released.

 WordPress names its updates after Jazz musicians, but BuddyPress has the honour of having its updates named after eateries located in the New York vicinity.
-“Spumoni” then, is actually short for L&B Spumoni Gardens, a pizzeria located in the Brooklyn.
+“Spumoni” then, is actually short for L&B Spumoni Gardens, a pizzeria located in Brooklyn.

 BuddyPress 2.2 brings about a number of enhancements to the previous version, BuddyPress 2.1 “Patsy”.
 From what can be seen from the feature highlights though, it seems BuddyPress 2.2 is geared more towards the developers behind BuddyPress-powered communities, rather than the average user.